 WCRC crews use a specially designed brush mower to cut back roadside brush.
 This equipment will focus on clearing brush that is 2” in diameter or less.
 This mowing will be done year-round, whenever the weather allows.
 Over the past decade, WCRC has not had the resources to continuously brush mow.
 Fortunately, with increases to road funding from the state, WCRC is finally able to restart its mechanical brush mowing program.

 Specifically trained, licensed and experienced professionals selectively apply the herbicides to specific vegetation that could create a driving hazard.
 This spot spraying along local unplatted and primary roads is done on a rotating basis in one quarter of the county late each summer.
 The operation is not a continuous broadcast spray – only those roadside areas where existing brush and limbs create safety hazards are sprayed.
 Herbicide spraying does not take place in subdivisions.
+In addition, herbicides are applied annually along guardrails located on county roads.

 Hand trimming is usually part of a larger road improvement project and is required to help ensure the safety of the roadway, including vertical clearance for emergency vehicles, school buses and WCRC snow plows.